Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Penshurst, placing the area among the bottom 25% of areas assessed nationally

-The average value of new homes being built is $243,000, which is below the regional average, offering more affordable housing options for buyers.
-This financial year has seen $85,000 in commercial approvals registered, indicating a predominantly residential focus.
-Compared to Greater Sydney, Penshurst has around two-thirds the rate of new dwelling approvals per person, and it places among the 33rd percentile of areas assessed nationally.
-This suggests more limited choices for buyers, supporting demand for existing homes.
+The average expected construction cost value for new homes is $243,000, which is below the regional average, suggesting more affordable housing options.
+In FY-26, commercial approvals valued at $85,000 have been registered, reflecting Penshurst's predominantly residential focus.
+Compared to Greater Sydney, Penshurst has approximately two-thirds the rate of new dwelling approvals per person.
+Nationally, Penshurst ranks in the 32nd percentile among assessed areas, indicating more limited housing choices for buyers and supporting demand for existing homes.

-The new building activity shows 64.0% detached dwellings and 36.0% townhouses or apartments, indicating an expanding range of medium-density options that cater to various price brackets.
-With approximately 501 people per dwelling approval, Penshurst demonstrates a developed market.
-Looking ahead, projections estimate a growth of around 520 residents by 2041.
-Based on current development patterns, new housing supply is expected to readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.
+This activity is lower than the national average, suggesting market maturity and possible development constraints.
+New building activity in Penshurst shows a mix of dwelling types: 64.0% detached dwellings and 36.0% townhouses or apartments.
+This indicates an expanding range of medium-density options, creating opportunities across various price brackets.
+However, the current preference for detached housing (64.0%) is higher than the Census figure of 26.0%, demonstrating ongoing robust demand for family homes despite increasing density pressures.
+With approximately 501 people per dwelling approval, Penshurst exhibits signs of a developed market.
+Looking ahead, Penshurst is projected to grow by 520 residents by 2041, based on the latest AreaSearch quarterly estimate.
+Assuming current development patterns continue, new housing supply should meet demand, offering favorable conditions for buyers and potentially facilitating further population growth beyond current projections.

 Frequently Asked Questions - Development